 Students without their Peirce ID or a Government issued ID with their name on it will NOT be permitted to attend class, Library, WCAE or see their Advisor, etc. Students should be informed they could be marked absent and may makeup missed work at the faculty member's discretion.
 If a student needs a replacement card, they have to produce a current roster.
 Students wishing to borrow Peirce library materials must display a current Peirce ID Card.
 Alumni are welcome to utilize Library resources in accordance with school policy, but may not check material out of the Library.

-Students needing new ID Cards may obtain them between 8:00 a.m. and 10:00 p.m., Monday through Friday, and the first Saturday of each new session from 8:00 a.m. to 3:00 p.m. at the Security Command Center located on the first floor in Alumni Hall.
+Students needing a new College-issued ID must produce proper photo identification and a current roster.
 There is a \$15.00 replacement fee for any lost ID card.
+New ID Cards may be obtained between 8:00 a.m. and 8:00 p.m., Monday through Friday, and the first Saturday of each new session from 8:00 a.m. to 3:00 p.m. at the Security Command Center located on the first floor in Alumni Hall.
 Students who are unable to visit the Peirce campus should contact their Academic Advisor to obtain a Peirce ID Card.